 Summer Camp Leader Training

-Young Leaders Training - 12th-19th April 2025. £150 for the week, including board & lodging at
+Young Leaders Training - 12th-19th April 2025. £150 for the week, including board & lodging at The Elms School, Colwall, Worcestershire.
+PLUS, 1 voluntary week working on a Summer Camp.

 FAQs